What is architecture?

 Why study architecture at Strathclyde?

-Studying architecture at the University of Strathclyde, you'll be learning at an award-winning academic institution.
-A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+Studying architecture at the University of Strathclyde, you'll be learning at an award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 The University is one of the top places in the UK to study architecture, we're ranked third for Architecture in the Complete University Guide Subject Tables 2021.

 Our close links with Glasgow’s creative design, construction and engineering industries enhance students’ career prospects by providing opportunities to network and engage with professional practitioners, researchers and clients.